tidyomics/.github/profile/README.md

 ## Comparison to base R

 As the tidyomics packages offer an interface to underlying R/Bioconductor function evaluations, operations carried out in tidyomics can also be performed with base R/Bioconductor.
-The benefit is often in readability and interpretability, through elimination of temporary variables, square bracket indexing (`[...,...]`) and control code (e.g. `for`, `if`/`else`, `apply`/`sapply`, etc.)
+The benefit is often in readability, interpretability, and extensability, through elimination of temporary variables, square bracket indexing (`[...,...]`) and control code (e.g. `for`, `if`/`else`, `apply`/`sapply`, etc.).

 For example, a filtering and grouping operation in tidyomics would look like: